 What is an IP address exactly?

 Nobody can surf the web without an IP address.
-Let´s take an example, if you type the address www.masterdc.com in the navigation bar, your browser will translate this text automatically into its IP address.
+Let´s make an example: if you type the address www.masterdc.com in the navigation bar, your browser will translate this text automatically into an IP address.
 This address is composed of four numbers separated by points.
-For example 18.104.22.168.
+For instance 184.108.40.206.

 There are two types of IP addresses: internal and external also known as public and private.
-Each one serves different purposes that we will explain in detail later in this article.
+Each one serves different purposes that we will explain in detail later.

 IP and MAC are not the same but work together